-It was noted by SBC that the 2013 model may not reflect the extensive queuing frequently observed at the junction, in particular during the AM peak.
+Subsequently, AECOM used the 2013 model to test various development scenarios, which highlighted that the modelled Pinch Point scheme did not reflect the as-built scheme.
+Further, it was noted by the client group that the 2013 model may not reflect the extensive queuing frequently observed at the junction, in particular during the AM peak.

-This commission therefore sought to review the coding of the 2013 model, including the as-built Pinch Point scheme and to create a Base 2016 AM and PM peak model.
+This commission therefore sought to review the coding of the 2013 model, including the as-built Pinch Point scheme, and to create a Base 2016 AM and PM peak model.
 It is intended that this version of the model allows SBC and HBC to test future development scenarios and to assess highway improvements.